MUDGUARD: Taming Malicious Majorities in Federated Learning using Privacy-Preserving Byzantine-Robust Clustering: Conclusion

-This conclusion can be generalized to any two malicious clients, and malicious clients have the same distance as a semi-honest client.
-Therefore, if we calculate the cosine similarity vector of two malicious clients, then there should be only two elements of difference.
-The Euclidean distance of these two vectors is $\sqrt{2}$. \end{proof}
+According to the \textit{Law of large numbers}, $E(COS\_similarity)\sim E(a_ib_i)=0.$ This conclusion can be generalized to any two malicious clients, and malicious clients have the same distance as a semi-honest client.
+Therefore, if we calculate the adjusted cosine similarity vector of two malicious clients, there should be only two elements of difference.
+The $L_2$ distance of these two vectors is $\sqrt{2}$. \end{proof}